 Extreme points (town center)

-Based on extreme points, Itbayat (the northernmost town of the Luzon group), Caraga (the easternmost of the Mindanao group), Kalayaan (the westernmost of the Luzon group), and Sitangkai (the southernmost of the Mindanao group), also serve as the extreme points in the entire Philippines.
+The extreme points of the Philippines are situated at Itbayat (the northernmost town of the Luzon group), Caraga (the easternmost of the Mindanao group), Kalayaan (the westernmost of the Luzon group), and Sitangkai (the southernmost of the Mindanao group).
+In other words, the northernmost tip and the southernmost tip of the Philippines are found in the towns of Itbayat in Batanes, and Sitangkai in Tawi-Tawi, and definitely not in Aparri and Jolo as oftentimes erroneously stated.
 The following table shows the extreme points (based on city/town center) by island group.

 |Island group||North ↑||East →||South ↓||West ←|